Motion in Limine Regarding Property Damage

 v.

 III.
-Legal Argument
+Argument

 IV.
 Conclusion

-1. Instruct all parties, counsel, and witnesses expected to testify that no person is to refer to, interrogate, or attempt to convey or suggest to the jury, directly or indirectly:
+Plaintiff respectfully requests that the Court issue an order instructing all parties, counsel, and witnesses that no person shall reference, introduce, or suggest to the jury, directly or indirectly:

-2. The speed of the striking vehicle;
+2. The speed of either vehicle at impact.

 Miller & Zois, LLC